zed-alpha/shadow-gadgets/README.md

 <img src="images/examples_before.png" width="85%" />

-Those artifacts are results of the hardware-accelerated shadows that came with the introduction of Material Design in Lollipop.
-The shadow gradient is left unclipped everywhere, presumably as a performance consideration.
+Those artifacts are a result of the hardware-accelerated shadows that came with the introduction of Material Design in Lollipop.
+The shadow gradient is left un-clipped everywhere, presumably as a performance consideration.
 These tools use the same classes and methods that the platform uses to render shadows, simply replacing the originals with clipped copies.

 <img src="images/examples_after.png" width="85%" />